hugofthesoul/hug-soul-backend/README.md

 # Getting Started

+### Running it
+Set the Youtube API key and run this project as a Spring Boot project.
+Make sure you never commit that key.
+An easy way to add that key is to define it in the environment variable `YOUTUBE_API_KEY`.

 ### Install lombok
 For eclipse: Just download the Jar-File (version 1.18.12) from https://projectlombok.org and double click on it as administrator (Strg + Shift + Doubleclick), then follow the instructions.